On a hiding to nothing

 To be faced with a situation which is pointless, as a successful outcome is impossible.
 This is usually expressed in terms of a sporting contest in which one of two outcomes is foreseen, either a hiding or nothing.
 The 'to' in the phrase indicates alternative outcomes, as in terms like '6 to 1' or 'dollars to doughnuts'.

 The phrase has two applications.
-One scenario would be that of a team which is expected to win easily but has the betting odds so strongly in their favour that no kudos or reward, that is, 'nothing' would be gained from victory.
+One scenario would be that of a team which is expected to win easily but has the betting odds so strongly in its favour that no kudos or reward, that is, 'nothing' , would be gained from victory.
 The other is that of a weak contestant who is expected to be beaten, that is, get 'a hiding'.